UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

     \ooo  Character with octal value ooo
     \xhh  Character with hex value hh

-for example -- for tab-separted values:
+for example -- for tab-separated values:

 .. code-block:: ipython